Agent-Gree/Reverse-Adaptive-Brightness-Control-System/README.md

 In a bright room, the light would get dimmer

 Method/Equipment:
+- LED (as the bulb)
+- photoresistor (LDR)
-I used an LED as the bulb, a photoresistor, a resistor for the LED, and a fixed 10K resistor (it's the 'fixed' resistor in the volage divider circuit)
+- 10K resistor for the LED
+- fixed 100K resistor (it's the 'fixed' resistor in the volage divider circuit)
+- jumper wires
+- breadboard
+- Elegoo UNO R3 microcontroller

 Results:
 The LED was off when my lamp was on.